edstott/ES-synth-starter/doc/handshaking.md

   Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
   This can be used to set up the role and octave number of each module.

+  You may wish to consider live plugging and unplugging of modules as well as detecting a static configuration.
+One way you could do this is to hold all the handshake outputs high during normal operation.
+If any module detects a neighbour connecting or disconnecting, it can broadcast a CAN message that triggers a new auto-detection sequence.